Introduction

 • Dynamic Earth—The building of Hong Kong

-• A regional study of the Zhujiang Delta—From agricultural region to world factory
+• A regional study of the Zhujiang Delta

 Expectation for Geography students: